NotBlueTortoise/CalcelmosCyborg/Readme.md

 ### For Developers
  - SKSE Sources
  - [SkyUI SDK](https://github.com/schlangster/skyui/wiki#skyui-sdk)
- - Devious Devices Integration Sources
+ - Devious Devices Integration Sources and all sources it requires

 ## Building and Installing
 ### Building the project